New MCRHC facility enhances children’s therapy and expand rehab services

 Nationwide, only about 55 percent of children aged 3 to 17 with a voice, speech or language disorder receive intervention services each year, according to the National Institute on Deafness and Other Communication Disorders.
 MCRHC hopes to help close that gap in North Iowa through its expanding children’s services.

 Trees said the strength of the project lies not only in the new space but in the people who will work there.
 “Our rehabilitation team is highly skilled and deeply dedicated,” she said.
 “Their experience and compassion are what truly set MCRHC apart.
-This facility will give them an environment that matches the level of care they already provide.”
+This facility gives them an environment that matches the level of care they already provide.”